TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

-#### 6. **`rbac-config.yaml`**
+#### 6. **`RBAC-config.yaml`**

-I've also included a template for `rbac-config.yaml`.
+I've also included a template for `RBAC-config.yaml`.

 Why?

-That's Kubernetes native way of Role Based Access Control.
-Finetuning Access Control to Kubernetes resources, either through User Accounts or Service Accounts
+&rarr; **We need to finetune Access Control to Kubernetes resources**, either through User Accounts or Service Accounts

-> Usually, pods make use of a Default Service Account, for performing all Kuberenetes API Operation.
+> **Rationale for RBAC:-** Usually, pods make use of a Default Service Account, for performing all Kuberenetes API Operation.
 But, that's way too broad.

-If we're looking for a much more auditable, and secure K8s environment wherein permissions are scoped, we must create a specific SA, bind necessary permissions to the role -- (the one's I need for the application's proper functioning).
+>  If we're looking for a **much more auditable, and secure K8s environment wherein permissions are scoped, we must create a specific SA**, bind necessary permissions to the role 👍 -- (the one's I need for the application's proper functioning  ).
 This Role would then be attached to the SA...

-There's one more advantage to it.
-I'm not only adhering to the principle of Least privilege, We can also _scope_ permissions to a specific namespace, if we're looking for granular access control.
+Advantage A --> I'm not only adhering to the **principle of Least privilege,**

+Advantage B --> **We can also _scope_ permissions to a specific namespace,** if we're looking for granular access control.
 User Accounts too can be granted specific permissions for the resources they need to access (pods etc.)

 > Even in case of a compromise, chances of Privilege Escalation are minimized greatly

+**_What we've done?_**
 In our case, I've created a specific SA -> `app-service-account` and attached the `app-role` to it, comprising the `get` , `watch` , and `list` permissions inherited the pods running the application.

 </br>